E1evenJ/ng2-bs-dialogs-creator/README.md

 ```

-##Open the dialog
+## Open the dialog

 Everything is setup, so you just need to open the dialog.
 To open it you need to use the DialogsService.
 DialogsService has just 2 methods: `open` and `openAsync`.
-The first accepts a callback as paramenters, the second returns a `Promise`.
+The first accepts a callback as paramenter, the second returns a `Promise`.
-You can use it in the following way;
+You can use them in the following way;

 **src/home/home.module.ts**